|Jet in Carina WFC3 IR [Courtesy NASA]

 In short, the many arguments against evolution based on probability or information theory that have been published in the creationist-intelligent design literature exhibit serious fallacies:

-It is ironic that to the extent that such probability-based arguments have any validity at all, it is precisely the creationist theory of an all-at-once complete creation that is falsified, certainly not the scientific theory of a long, gradual process spanning many millions of years, and acting under some random effects (e.g., mutations) but mostly by highly nonrandom forces of environmental selection.
-Such failings are to be expected, since the field of probability is notorious for fallacies, and sometimes even persons with impressive-sounding credentials can fool themselves in this arena [Saini2009].
+It is ironic that to the extent that such probability-based arguments have any validity at all, it is precisely the creationist theory (i.e., an all-at-once complete creation) that is falsified, certainly not the scientific theory of a long, gradual process spanning many millions of years.

-- They presume that the biomolecular structure came into existence through a single chance assemblage of atoms, rather than as the result of an eons-long series of intermediate steps, each useful in a previous biological context.
+- They presume that the biomolecular structure came into existence through a single chance assemblage of atoms (which is an erroneous creationist notion), rather than as the result of a long series of intermediate steps, each useful in a previous biological context (which is the modern scientific theory).

 - They ignore numerous well-known physical laws and processes at the atomic level, by which remarkably rich structures can form naturally, not by chance.

-- They apply faulty mathematical reasoning, such as by ignoring the fact that a very wide range of molecular structures could perform a similar function.
+- They apply faulty mathematical reasoning, such as by ignoring the fact that a very wide range of molecular structures could perform a similar function, thus greatly exaggerating the odds.

 - They ignore the fact that biological evolution is not a "random" process -- mutations may be random, but natural selection is far from random.